jdrydn/jdrydn.github.io/index.md

 Over the summer I've been working at [Mindwork Labs](//mindworklabs.com) as their **Code Hero**, working on the social zone of [MyDeals](//mydeals.com)!

 I write a blog over at [codewithportals.com](//codewithportals.com) in my free time, focusing on coding and technology.
+However recently I've been writing articles on [Medium][medium], which has been an excellent experience and I really enjoy writing using their minimal online writer.

 I like to use *Git* & *[Github][github]* to host projects and code where I can, because in my opinion open code is good code (although, if stuff is private I've got a *[Gitlab](//gitlabhq.com)* instance ready to go!).
 I've also got experience in using *svn*, which I've used for several projects at University, Overheard and Mindwork Labs.